prattmic/F4OS/docs/armv7a.md

 * An `init_chip()` function, which initializes the system and peripheral clocks.
 The function prototype can be found in `arch/armv7a/include/chip.h`.
 * `irq_handler()` and `fiq_handler()` functions, which lookup and handle IRQ and FIQ interrupts as they occur.
+Their function prototypes can be found in `arch/armv7a/include/chip.h`.
 * An `init_systick()` function, which initializes a timer to preempt the system at CONFIG_SYSTICK_FREQ, and runs the scheduler.
 The interrupt handler should increment system_ticks, call rtos_tick(), and call